Overview

 Trilangle is an engineered artlang written using colorful tessellating triangles.
 The placement of triangles along a 2D plane determines the syntax of each sentence, with "verbs" that can mutually take each other as subjects and objects.
 Sentences can be parsed starting at any word in the sentence and still get the same meaning.

-Trilangle started as a project of the Conlang Club at UW during Summer 2021 to experiment with conlangs utilizing shape and color.
+Trilangle started as a project of the Seattle Conlang Club during Summer 2021 to experiment with conlangs utilizing shape and color.
 It has been developed by Frederick ever since, with a particular focus on the formal semantics of the language.

-Trilangle doesn't have its own lexicon, so it borrows one from English.
+Trilangle was originally designed to be used with the English vocabulary, but now has its own optional vocabulary.
 The lexicon can be exchanged for another language's, including Toki Pona.

 Goals